mohit-bishnoii/Context-Compression-Module/README.md

 ## Overview

 Modern AI agents break when conversations get long.
-They forget allergies, lose track of budgets, and recommend things the user already cancelled — not because the model is bad, but because the context window fills up with noise.
+They forget, lose track and recommend things the user already cancelled.
+— not because the model is bad, but because the context window fills up with noise.

 **This project builds a Context Compression Module (CCM)** that sits